fxm90/dev-notes/README.md

 }
 ```

 But didn't we declare the variable `timer` as `weak`?
 So even though we have a strong reference from the timer to the view-model (via the target and selector), we should not have a retain cycle?
-Well that's true.
+Well, that's true.
 The solution is mentioned in the [ documentation for the class "Timer"](https://apple.co/2yY9B1M)
 > Timers work in conjunction with run loops.
 Run loops maintain strong references to their timers, so you don’t have to maintain your own strong reference to a timer after you have added it to a run loop.

 and the [documentation for the method "timerWithTimeInterval"](https://apple.co/2CyIHB7)